 You can do this on all three types of triggers:

 - Step triggers

 Check out this article if you need an introduction to triggers.

 Once you have selected the event, you must choose the type of value you will be checking.

-Within the "If" statement, click "Add New Condition" on the right and choose from one of the four options.
+Within the "If" statement, click "Add New Condition" on the right and choose from one of the eight options.